 What extra costs should I be aware of?

 If you’re not doing it yourself, you’ll have to pay to have the house cleaned before selling, and if it’s left unoccupied for more than 30 days, you will need to pay for unoccupied property insurance.

 You’ll also need to factor in maintenance costs, particularly in winter when the house will need to be heated regularly to avoid damp.
 Another cost to think about is valuations.
 To get the Inheritance Tax correct on your property, you’ll want to commission a minimum of three independent valuations.

 It is sometimes the case that there are third party interests in the property which the beneficiaries are not aware of.
 This can be a mortgage, equity release charges or another person is actually on the property title and entitled to the whole of the property regardless of what the Will or Intestacy Rules state.

-Please be careful when clearing out the contents of a probate property (even the garden shed!), as it’s quite common for unregistered title deeds to be thrown out with other items but the deeds are vital to proving the property’s ownership.
+Be careful when clearing out the contents of a probate property (even the garden shed!), as it’s quite common for unregistered title deeds to be thrown out with other items but the deeds are vital to proving the property’s ownership.
 If in doubt with any documents keep them safe.
-Should there be no evidence of ownership the Estate may end up paying a Solicitor or Conveyancer to re-constitute to the title which can be a timely and costly process.
+Should there be no evidence of ownership the Estate may end up paying a solicitor or conveyancer to re-constitute to the title which can be a timely and costly process.